 WordPress would include Zero to 180 as part of its “WordPress by Example” series for the template theme “2011.”
 Musical artists who have given Zero to 180 the nod include Bobby Jameson, Mickey Dolenz, Adrian Belew, Suzanne Ciani, P.P.
-(Pat Cole) Arnold, Commander Cody, Bill Kirchen, and Eddie Angel of Los Straitjackets, Bootsy Collins, Genya Ravan (of Goldie and the Gingerbreads) & Miriam Linna of Norton Records (and The Cramps).
+(Pat Cole) Arnold, Commander Cody, Bill Kirchen, Eddie Angel of Los Straitjackets, Bootsy Collins, Genya Ravan (of Goldie and the Gingerbreads) & Miriam Linna of Norton Records (and The Cramps).

 Zero to 180 is dedicated to the spirit of Tom Newbold